Procopius – 365-366 AD

 Relative of Julian II

-Procopius was related to Julian II most likely on his maternal side.
-Procopius was born at Cilicia to a wealthy family.
+Procopius was related to Julian II, most likely on his maternal side.
+Procopius was born in Cilicia to a wealthy family.
 He became an imperial secretary and tribune.
 When Julian became Emperor in 361 AD, Procopius was raised to the rank of Comes and served as a general under Julian II.
-Procopius was perhaps named as Julian’s successor, but he was not considered by the leading generals who hailed Jovian as Emperor.
-Procopius apparently chose not to pursue his claim and initially retired to private life following Julian’s death.
+Procopius was perhaps named Julian’s successor, but the leading generals who hailed Jovian as Emperor did not consider him.
+Procopius chose not to pursue his claim and initially retired to private life following Julian’s death.

 Monetary System